- Undergraduate

 1 or 2 courses |

-* Students with no prior experience with chemistry will be placed in CHEM 5.
-CHEM 10 is not scheduled to be offered during the 2022–2023 academic year.
-Starting in the Fall of 2022, students with prior experience with chemistry (as demonstrated through AP or IB exams, A-level credit, or placement exam) will be placed in CHEM 11.
-Students who complete CHEM 11 will also automatically receive credit for CHEM 5 toward the BE degree requirements.
+** Students with no prior experience in chemistry will be placed in CHEM 5.
+Students with prior experience with chemistry (as demonstrated through AP or IB exams, A-level credit, or placement exam) automatically receive credit for CHEM 5 and will be placed in CHEM 11, a required course for the biomedical engineering major.

 Required Courses